 There are two lessons here, first even when submitting to an online journal one will experience a delay in publishing.
-Secondly, the 36 paper we included were published in 2020, meaning these scientific papers were submitted in mid-2020 at the latest in order to make it through the peer-review process, get accepted and formatted for online publication.
+Secondly, the 36 papers we had appraised and included were published in 2020, meaning these scientific papers were submitted in mid-2020 at the latest in order to make it through the peer-review process, get accepted and formatted for online publication.

 Prof. Edwin van Teijlingen